onyx-platform/onyx/doc/user-guide/environment.md

 ##### Coordinator Launch of In-VM HornetQ

-To launch an In-VM HornetQ server, pass `hornetq/server? true` to the coordinator options, and specify `:hornetq.server/type :vm` in the options too.
+To launch an In-VM HornetQ server, pass `hornetq/mode :vm` and `hornetq/server? true` to the coordinator options, and specify `:hornetq.server/type :vm` in the options too.
 This will run the server as part of the Coordinator.
 Since we're presumably using a single Coordinator in development mode, this is the ideal entity to also start up the server.

 ##### Peer Connection to In-VM HornetQ